Sonaza/Experiencer/README.md

 Experiencer options can be accessed by right clicking the bar or the DataBroker module.
 In order to make things smoother there are a few useful shortcuts.

-* Shift left-click pastes current statistics to chat editbox.
-Shift control left-click for quick paste.
 * Control left-click toggles bar visiblity.
 There will always be a slightly translucent black bar where the bar is anchored.
-* Middle click toggles text visibility.
+* Middle click toggles text visibility if text is not set to be always hidden.
 * Holding control while scrolling with mouse wheel lets you browse through available bars in following order: experience, reputation, artifact power and honor.
+* Shift left-click pastes current statistics to chat editbox.
+Shift control left-click for quick paste.

 ## Dependencies
 Experiencer uses Ace3 and LibDataBroker which are included in the /libs directory.